2026 Alpine Skiing World Cup – Women's overall

-The women's overall competition in the 2026 FIS Alpine Skiing World Cup is scheduled to consist of 37 events in four disciplines: downhill (DH) (9 races), super-G (SG) (8 races), giant slalom (GS) (10 races), and slalom (SL) (10 races).
+The women's overall competition in the 2026 FIS Alpine Skiing World Cup consisted of 37 events in four disciplines: downhill (DH) (9 races), super-G (SG) (8 races), giant slalom (GS) (10 races), and slalom (SL) (10 races).
 A tentative schedule was circulated on 12 May 2025 following the FIS Alpine Spring Meeting in Vilamoura, Portugal.
 The initial schedule was released on 12 June 2025 and features events at 20 different resorts, beginning with the traditional opener: a giant slalom on the Rettenbach ski course, located on the Rettenbach glacier in Sölden, Austria, on 25 October 2025.
-The initial schedule is subject to amendment or revision until the actual start of the season.
-Also, for the fourth straight season, neither the combined discipline nor the parallel discipline is being contested on the Alpine skiing World Cup circuit, and neither is expected to be contested in the near future; in fact, the individual combined will be replaced at the 2026 Winter Olympics by the debut of the "team combined", in which two different racers compete for their national team in the speed (downhill/super G) and technical (slalom) portions of the competition.
+The initial schedule was subject to amendment or revision until the actual start of the season, although the only amendments made to it were caused by adverse weather.
+Also, for the fourth straight season, neither the combined discipline nor the parallel discipline was contested on the Alpine skiing World Cup circuit, and neither is expected to be contested in the near future, so both may be considered as inactive from now on; in fact, the individual combined was replaced at the 2026 Winter Olympics by the debut of the "team combined", in which two different racers competed for their national team in the speed (downhill/super G) and technical (slalom) portions of the competition.

+During the season, Mikaela Shiffrin of the U.S. built up a huge lead for the overall championship, only to have to withstand a late charge from Emma Aicher of Germany, the only competitor to compete in every discipline during the 2026 season (placing in the top 20 in each of them).
+The battle continued until the second run of the last race of the season at finals, before Shiffrin finally secured her women's-record-tying sixth overall victory.

 In 2025, Italian three-event star Federica Brignone won her second overall World Cup title, along with the downhill and giant slalom disciplines.
 Brignone thus became the oldest overall winner among women at age 34.
 However, after the end of the World Cup season, Brignone suffered a serious crash during the Italian national championships, fracturing her left leg tibia in multiple places, also breaking the fibular head, and rupturing the ACL.
-As a result, she is expected to miss most, if not all, of the 2026 season, although she did not need additional surgery to repair her ACL tear.
+As a result, she was expected to miss most, if not all, of the 2026 season, although she did not need additional surgery to repair her ACL tear.

-As is the case every fourth year, the 2026 Winter Olympics is scheduled to take place during the season, this time in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo -- during 6–22 February 2026.
-All of the Alpine skiing events for women are scheduled to take place on the classic Olimpia delle Tofane course at Cortina d'Ampezzo except for slalom, which is planned to be held on the Pista Col Drusciè course there (as it was in both the 1956 Winter Olympics and the 2021 FIS World Championships).
+As is the case every fourth year, the 2026 Winter Olympics (referred to as "Milan Cortina 2026") took place during the season, this time in three regions in Italy – Milan, the Stelvio Pass, and Cortina d'Ampezzo – during 6–22 February 2026.
+All of the Alpine skiing events for women were held on the classic Olimpia delle Tofane course at Cortina d'Ampezzo.
+Brignone ended up returning and winning the gold medal in both super-G and giant slalom; Shiffrin won in slalom; Shiffrin's teammate and lifelong friend Breezy Johnson won downhill; and the Austrian team of Ariane Rädler (downhill) and Katharina Huber (slalom) won the team combined.